 What will my insurance cover if there's an accident?

-And, he adds, "If you are hosting paid events on your outdoor space, as opposed to personal parties, you probably need to purchase additional coverage."
+And, he adds, "if you are hosting paid events on your outdoor space, as opposed to personal parties, you'll want to purchase a separate event policy."

 What sort of furniture I should buy?